 Using TV to support learners in low and middle-income countries

-- This rapid evidence review of various studies suggests that educational television can benefit children’s learning outcomes in core subjects.
+- Academic outcomes: studies suggest educational television can benefit children’s learning outcomes in core subjects.

-- It also indicates that social reasoning skills and attitudes towards impairment could be improved by watching appropriate shows.
+- Socio-emotional outcomes: the literature indicates social reasoning skills and attitudes towards impairment could be improved by watching appropriate shows.

-- This review looked at the social context of watching television on multiple platforms.
-The limited material on this suggests exposure to educational content on multiple platforms can give advantages over watching television alone.
-Children in low and middle-income countries (LMICs) watch shows with others (or co-viewing).
-Co-viewing could have benefits when co-viewers are commenting on, judging and explaining television content.
+- Factors surrounding television viewing: this review looked at the social context of watching television and viewing television-based content on multiple media platforms (or multi-platform viewing).
+The limited material published on this suggests it’s possible that exposure to educational content on multiple platforms can provide educational advantages over watching television alone.
+Further, children in low and middle-income countries (LMICs) frequently watch shows with others; a practice called co-viewing.
+Co-viewing could provide both direct and indirect benefits when co-viewers are engaged (involved in commenting on, judging and explaining television content).

-- Evidence suggests access to educational television is relatively high in LMICs.
-Television interventions can provide a cost-effective approach to raising learning outcomes, although further investigation in this area is needed.
+- Access and cost effectiveness: The evidence suggests that access to educational television content is relatively high in LMICs.
+Research also indicates that television interventions can provide a cost-effective approach to raising learning outcomes, although further investigation in this area is required.